 Chance to Shine Cricket

-Across the year, all KS2 classes have been able to work with coach Andy from Cheshire Cricket board.
-These sessions have been beneficial to all pupils and many have gone on to join local cricket teams.
+Across the year, all KS2 classes have been able to work with coaches from Cheshire Cricket board.

 Sessions have developed from throwing and catching to batting, bowling and fielding.
-The children enjoyed playing games in these sessions and even played limited overs matches.
+We now have a lunctime and an afterschool club.